deanyo/dannythedj/docs/SETUP.md

   mounted path in the container.
 - If you set both `YTDLP_COOKIES_PATH` and `YTDLP_COOKIES_FROM_BROWSER`, the
   bot prefers `YTDLP_COOKIES_PATH`.
+- If you see "Signature solving failed", set `YTDLP_REMOTE_COMPONENTS=ejs:github` so yt-dlp can download the solver scripts it needs.

 ## Docker Notes
 Docker files are included and install `yt-dlp` + `ffmpeg`.